 The documents required for Gold Certificate are as follows:

-• Udyam Registration Certificate: Any MSME has to get registered with Udyam; issued by the MSME Ministry; required for government incentives and schemes.
+- Udyam Registration Certificate: Any MSME must be registered with Udyam.
+Issued by the MSME Ministry and required for government incentives and schemes.

-• PAN Card: The unique 10-digit alphanumeric number issued by the Income Tax Department identifies individuals and businesses.
+- PAN Card: A unique 10-digit alphanumeric number issued by the Income Tax Department to identify individuals and businesses.

-• GST Registration Certificate: The 15-digit GST registration number is for GST registered businesses.
+- GST Registration Certificate: Contains the 15-digit GST registration number for GST-registered businesses.

-• Address Proof of Business: Documents proving the business address (lease, electricity bill, etc.)
+- Address Proof of Business: Documents proving the business address, such as a lease agreement or electricity bill.

-• Contact Information: The name, contact number, and email of the contact person
+- Contact Information: The name, contact number, and email address of the contact person.

-• Organization Chart: A chart that shows the organization's structure and reporting relationships.
+- Organization Chart: A chart showing the organization’s structure and reporting relationships.

-• Quality Policy: The organization's policy concerning quality, including what the objectives are and how they will be achieved.
+- Quality Policy: The organization’s policy on quality, including objectives and how they will be achieved.

-• Quality Management Procedures: Steps to be followed to ensure that products and services meet the quality standards.
+- Quality Management Procedures: Steps followed to ensure products and services meet quality standards.

-• Records of Quality Audits: Audit records for the quality management system.
+- Records of Quality Audits: Audit records related to the quality management system.

-• Corrective and Preventive Actions: Records of action taken for any identified non-conformity.
+- Corrective and Preventive Actions: Records of actions taken to address identified non-conformities.

-• SDMS Policy and Procedures: This includes the organization's commitment to sustainable development and how it will go about meeting certain stated goals.
+- SDMS Policy and Procedures: Documentation of the organization’s commitment to sustainable development and methods to achieve stated goals.

-• Records of Sustainable Development Audits: Audit records for SDMS
+- Records of Sustainable Development Audits: Audit records related to the Sustainable Development Management System (SDMS).

-• Records of Corrective and Preventive Measures for Sustainable Development Issues: Actions taken for non-conformities found.
+- Records of Corrective and Preventive Measures for Sustainable Development Issues: Actions taken to resolve non-conformities identified during SDMS audits.

-• Policy and Procedures for Social Responsibility Management System (SRMS): The organization's social responsibility commitments and how goals are reached.
+- Policy and Procedures for Social Responsibility Management System (SRMS): The organization’s social responsibility commitments and processes to achieve related goals.

-• ESG Reporting: The environmental, social, and governance performance of the company.
+- ESG Reporting: Reports outlining the company’s environmental, social, and governance performance.

 Conclusion